cupcake-recipes.com

 Top Tips for Perfecting Your Brussel Sprout Casserole

-• Dry your sprouts: After you wash your fresh Brussels sprouts, pat them really dry with a kitchen towel before tossing them in oil.
-If they’re wet, they’ll steam instead of roast, and nobody wants a waterlogged casserole.
+• Dry your sprouts well: After rinsing your fresh Brussels sprouts, pat them completely dry with a kitchen towel before roasting.
+Any leftover water will steam them instead of roasting them, which can make your casserole watery.

-• Grate your own cheese: I know the pre-bagged stuff is super convenient, but taking two minutes to grate a block of mozzarella and parmesan yourself will give you a much smoother, meltier sauce.
-Pre-shredded cheese has anti-caking powders that can make your sauce turn out grainy.
+• Shred your own cheese: I know the pre-bagged stuff is convenient, but taking a few extra minutes to shred your own block of mozzarella and parmesan makes a world of difference.
+Pre-shredded cheese is coated in anti-caking agents that prevent it from melting smoothly into the cream.

-• Want a crunch?
-If you love a good texture contrast, mix half a cup of panko breadcrumbs with a tablespoon of melted butter and sprinkle it over the top of the cheese layer right before baking.
-It adds the most incredible crispy finish!
+• Add a crunchy topping: For amazing texture, mix 1/2 cup of panko breadcrumbs with a tablespoon of melted butter and sprinkle it over the cheese layer before baking.

 Storing and Reheating Tips

-If you actually happen to have leftovers (which is a rare occurrence in my house!), you can easily save them for later.
-Just transfer the cooled casserole into an airtight container and keep it in the fridge for up to 4 days.
+If you happen to have leftovers (which is a rare occurrence in my house!), you can easily save them for later.
+Transfer the cooled casserole into an airtight container and store it in the refrigerator for up to 4 days.
+I strongly advise against freezing this dish, as the heavy cream and cheese sauce will separate and become grainy once thawed.

-When you’re ready to eat, you can pop individual portions in the microwave for about 30 to 45 seconds.
-If you’re reheating a larger amount, put it in an oven-safe dish, cover it loosely with foil, and bake at 350°F for 10 to 15 minutes until it’s heated all the way through.
-If the sauce looks a little dry, just stir in a tiny splash of heavy cream to bring it right back to life.
+When you are ready to reheat, you have a couple of options.
+For a quick lunch, you can pop individual portions into the microwave for 30 to 45 seconds until warmed through.
+If you are reheating a larger amount, place it in an oven-safe dish and warm it in a 350°F oven for 10 to 15 minutes.
+If the sauce seems a little thick or dry after sitting in the fridge, just stir in a tiny splash of heavy cream before reheating to bring it back to its original creamy glory.

 Frequently Asked Questions